 - Function life-cycle and management efforts;

 - Regulatory and Compliance requirements efforts assigned for data privacy and security;

 All of the above are handled by a well-designed FaaS model, supplied by an outsourced provider either a knowledgeable in-house DevOps team.
-As soon as your model is done you get your very own, serverless compute cloud, on premises or deployed to a provider of your choice, that enables you to upload and execute your handcrafted code on demand, instantly.
+As soon as your SaaS model is applied you get your very own, serverless compute cloud, on-premises or deployed to a provider of your choice, that enables you to upload and execute handcrafted code, instantly.

 Still, that’s not all FaaS is about.
 In contrast with its sibling model, Platform as a Service (PaaS), which provides a similar “there is no server Karl!” approach, FaaS also delivers automatic, flexible and reliable scaling (fully managed by your DevOps Team or your FaaS provider).